Who are the Funeralwise Wise Guys?

 Over the years I have been very active in funeral industry organizations, often serving on a Board of Directors.
 In recent years I have been serving on the Government and Legal Affairs Committee of the ICCFA (International Cemetery, Cremation and Funeral Association).
 We have walked the halls of Congress meeting with members of the Senate and House of Representatives to discuss matters facing our industry and to ensure that we are able to bring the best service possible to the public.

-I look forward to bringing change through Funeralwise.com in the years to come and helping create even more meaningful funeral experiences for everyone.
+I look forward to bringing change through Funeralwise in the years to come and helping create even more meaningful funeral experiences for everyone.

 Jennifer Lane, Director of Operations

-Now, I do love a great cup of coffee, puppies of all ages (yes, my 15-year-old Pomeranian is still a puppy to me), and tacos are my favorite food group.
+Now, I do love a great cup of coffee, puppies of all ages (yes, even my 16-year-old Pomeranian was still a puppy to me), and tacos are my favorite food group.
 But none of that led me to Funeralwise, so why am I here?

 After that, I served in various capacities including working for funeral homes and a corporation that owns many of them.
 I handled many things but I was always in view of the families who came through the funeral home doors.
 I once had a gentleman who would come in every month to pay on his wife’s funeral bill with chicken eggs.
 He wasn’t being silly.
 He raised chickens for a living and it was an honest effort to meet his obligations.
 I saw for the first time that funerals can sneak up on you and leave you unprepared for the huge expense.